DanB91/Wozmon64/plan.md

 There are many things that are up in the air and alternative paths I have considered.
 It's kind of a delicate balance of keeping the spirit of the original WozMon and trying to provide nicer features.
 This includes:
 - Should programs run in Ring 3?
 Or, should I keep the spirit of the Apple I where you can romp all over memory?
     - If programs run at Ring 3, should the procedures and runtime constants be system calls and not part of the memory map?
+- Should the monitor set up the stack when running code?
+Or should the program be in charge of that?
 - Should I support reading and writing 16-bit, 32-bit and 64-bit numbers in the monitor?
 - Should I support NVMe SSDs like I do in BoksOS?
 - Should I refer "Null Memory" as the "Zero Page" as an homage to the 6502?